-Name Value range Description

-Trig Type 0-6 The type of trigger output: one of None, Trigger, Gate, Vel Trig, Vel Gate, Acc Trig, Acc Gate

-Channel 1-16 The MIDI channel.
+Name Value range Description Trig Type 0-9 The type of trigger output: one of None, Trigger, Gate, Vel Trig, Vel Gate, Acc Trig, Acc Gate, Toggle, On/off, Envelope Channel 1-16 The MIDI channel.
 Note 1-127 The MIDI note number.
 Output 1-128 The trigger output.
 (Outputs 9-128 are expander outputs.)
+Env Set 1-16 Which MIDI/CV converter's envelope settings to use, if the type is 'Envelope'.

-The type of the trigger can be 'Trigger', a pulse (set by the configuration's global trigger length), or 'Gate', which stays high as long as the MIDI note is held.
+The types of trigger available include 'Trigger', a pulse (set by the configuration's global trigger length), and 'Gate', which stays high as long as the MIDI note is held.